How Content Classification Works in Microsoft 365

 Imagine all the content that your organisation creates, revises, stores and shares…and the level of manual admin that is involved in keeping all this content organised.

-In this perpetually busy world, where multitasking is the name of the game, we find ourselves having less and less time to identify, analyse and classify our most valuable business asset: our content.
+In this perpetually busy world, where multitasking is the name of the game, we find ourselves having less and less time to identify, analyze and classify our most valuable business asset: our content.

 How content classification currently works